AlertMend/AlertMend.io/public/blog/troubleshooting-unhealthy-elasticsearch-nodes-on-kubernetes.md

 ---
-title: "Troubleshooting Unhealthy Elasticsearch Nodes on Kubernetes: Causes and Solutions"
+title: "Troubleshooting Unhealthy Elasticsearch"
-excerpt: "Networking is one of the most critical components in any Kubernetes deployment, facilitating communication between containers, services, and external clients.
-Despite Kubernetes’ robustness, networking errors can still occur, leading to issues such as service downtime or degraded application performance.
-This blog covers common networking errors in Kubernetes and offers effective troubleshooting steps."
+excerpt: "Networking is one of the most critical components in any Kubernetes deployment, facilitating communication between containers, services, and external..."
 date: "2025-06-27"
 category: "Elasticsearch"
 author: "Arvind Rajpurohit"

 ---

 # 🚨 **Troubleshooting Unhealthy Elasticsearch Nodes on Kubernetes: Causes and Solutions**
 ---